I’m one of those people that have terribly cold feet. I need to have socks or slippers on my feet to feel warm.

 I hope you enjoy the list.

-Top 12 Best Sustainable Slippers / Best Eco friendly slippers for 2020
+Top 15+ Best Sustainable Slippers / Ethical slippers for 2020

-The company aims to pair comfort with sustainability so that consumers can feel good about their purchase in every way.
+The company aims to pair comfort with sustainability and natural materials so that consumers can feel good about their purchase in every way.
 The founders started the company after taking eight hours to handcraft a pair of slippers from natural wool.

 Their farmers’ processing practices don’t harm the environment.